Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Supplementary Information

+In our simplified model, we neglect neuron morphology (because our simple binary neurons only feature a single compartment) and the connectivity profile (because our topology is homogeneous and local).
+Thus, our implemented distance-dependence of the electrode signal merely serves an effective description that sensibly depends on the considered population.

+As a sensitivity analysis for our effective description, we here study the impact of a varying electrode field of view (Fig~\ref{fig:supp_gamma_gaus_comparison}).
+An important detail that we neglect in the main manuscript is that the $1/d$ contribution does not extend into the far-field limit (beyond $100$--$1000\mum$)~\cite{Pettersen2008,Linden2011}.
+We implemented various different effective distance-dependencies, which are motivated by the work of Einevoll and colleagues, especially~Fig~2D of Ref.~\cite{Linden2011}.
+Note however, that the reported shape function describes the LFP contribution as a function of a neuron receiving input, whereas, in our case, the potential describes the contribution of a spiking neuron.

+In particular, we checked $\gamma=2$ (Fig~\ref{fig:supp_gamma_gaus_comparison}, right column), which represents a very narrow electrodes' field of view.
+In this case, avalanche-distributions become distinguishable, but the particular shape, cut-off and the amount of overlap between states again depends on the electrode distance and time-bin size.

+We also checked contributions with a shallow exponent ($\gamma \leq 1$) near the electrode, which changes into a steep exponent ($\gamma = 2$) beyond a certain distance.
+For shallow exponents that reach far (transition at $1000 \mum$, Fig~\ref{fig:supp_gamma_gaus_comparison}~d,~h,~l), the distributions of all considered states overlap, as in the main manuscript.
+Notably, the change in shape due to changing the inter-electrode distance is even more severe than for $\gamma = 1$.
+For shallow exponents that do not reach far (transition at $100 \mum$, Fig~\ref{fig:supp_gamma_gaus_comparison}~e,~i,~m), distributions start to be distinguishable.
+However, in the usually considered range of avalanche sizes extending up to the number of electrodes ($S=64$), reverberating and critical dynamics still tend to overlap (E,~M).
+Only for short time bins ($\Delta t = 2 \msec$) along large inter-electrode distances ($d_{\rm E} = 400 \mum$) are the two states distinguishable (I).

-As $\gamma$ increases, the relative contribution of the closest neurons to the electrode increases, and coarse-sampling becomes more similar to sub-sampling.
-The cut-off at $S\sim N_{\rm E}$ vanishes for large $\gamma$, and the different dynamic states become distinguishable (Fig.~\ref{fig:supp_gamma_gaus_comparison}D-F).
-For completeness, in Fig.~\ref{fig:supp_gamma_d08} and Fig.~\ref{fig:supp_gamma_d04} we show the effect of the varying electrode field-of-view for the alternative network topologies discussed previously ("Orlandi" and "Random"), with $d_{\rm E} = 400 \mum$ and $d_{\rm E} = 200 \mum$ respectively.
-In all cases, $\gamma\ge1.5$ results in a vanishing of the cut-off in $p(S)$.
-Note, however, that this requires a sufficiently large $d_{\rm E}$: for $d_{\rm E}=100 \mum$ and $\Delta t = 2 \msec$, an electrode field-of-view of $\gamma=1.5$ displays the cut-off, and the dynamic states are not distinguishable (Fig.~\ref{fig:supp_gamma_gaus_comparison}C).
+Summarizing Fig~\ref{fig:supp_gamma_gaus_comparison}, we find that a main cause of collapsing avalanche distributions is a large electrodes' field of view.
+As the field of view becomes narrower, the relative contribution of the closest neurons to the electrode increases, and coarse-sampling becomes more similar to sub-sampling.
+The cut-off at $S\sim N_{\rm E}$ vanishes for steeper decays (large $\gamma$), and the different dynamic states become distinguishable.